DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

         }
     }

-The `ProcessCommand` object defines the intenral logic of the endpoint.
+The `ProcessCommand` object defines the internal logic of the endpoint.
 It calls functions that interact with Blob entities:

     object GetBlobList() {
         if (Container.CanGenerateSasUri) {